docpad-archive/documentation/01-start/04-begin.html.md

 Which gives us the same result, but with all the benefits of CoffeeScript.
 Now, just like all rendering engines, we have to:

 1. Indicate the rendering we want to perform - so rename `script.js` to `script.js.coffee` to indicate we want to render from CoffeeScript to JavaScript
-1. Install the plugin that can do the rendering - so to install the [CoffeeScript Plugin](http://docpad.org/plugin/coffeescript) we'll run `npm install --save docpad-plugin-coffeescript`
+1. Install the plugin that can do the rendering - so to install the [CoffeeScript Plugin](http://docpad.org/plugin/coffeescript) we'll run `docpad install coffeescript`

 Sweet, you're now ready to rock the house with CoffeeScript.